epurpur/QGIS-intro/README.md

       - If you haven't installed yet, go to this link and download

-# Other Open Source or Free GIS tools
+# Other Open Source or Free GIS and Geospatial tools
   - GRASS GIS

       - popular for academics because it is easy to include code in publications